requestly/tab-service/README.md

 # Tab Service
-Chrome Tab Service - Query any information about any tab from Tab Service
+Chrome Tab Service - Query any information about any tab from Tab Service.
+Syntactic Sugar over Chrome tab api.

+## Why use Requestly Chrome Tab Service ?
+[Chrome Tabs API](https://developer.chrome.com/extensions/tabs) provides all information about tabs in asynchronous manner.
+When we need to query a tab related information from inside an asyncronously called handler, we can not use chrome.tabs api.
+We aggresively need that info.
+For example: If you intercepted an HTTP(s) request and you want to know the Url of the tab which made this request, you get a hard time doing this.
+While with requestly's tab service makes life easier.
+It maintains tab related information (currently Url and tabId) in sync with tabs in your browser.

 ## Getting started
 Once you have setup script [TabService.js](https://github.com/requestly/tab-service/blob/master/src/js/TabService.js)